 Mr. Hoffman currently maintains a private voice and piano studio, and continues to perform in the Brazos Valley, and around the country.
 He resides in College Station with his husband Matt and their canine children.

-Brooke was born and raised in College Station, and received a BA in International Studies and French from the University of North Texas.
+Prior to pursuing ministry, Brooke received a BA in International Studies and French from the University of North Texas.
 In the wider community, Brooke co-facilitates a local LGBTQ+ youth support group offered by the Pride Community Center.
+In their free time, Brooke enjoys scary movies, painting, and anything to do with the Titanic.